-A nationally-renowned oncologist, Dr. Markman is the Senior Vice President of Clinical Affairs and National Director of Medical Oncology at Cancer Treatment Centers of America (CTCA).
+A nationally-renowned oncologist, Dr. Markman is President of Medicine and Science at Cancer Treatment Centers of America (CTCA).
+Previously, he was Senior Vice President of Clinical Affairs and National Director of Medical Oncology.

 “From the beginning of my career, I recognized the importance of practicing medicine as a ‘people’s’ doctor,’” says Dr. Markman.
 “All of my research and work has been motivated by the thought of giving patients every option to beat their disease.”

 Dr. Markman has more than 20 years of experience in cancer treatment and gynecologic research at some of the country’s most recognized facilities.